JoinColony/learn-web3/README.md

 Lesson 5 (March 16, 17:00 CET): Creating the basics.
 Next.js infrastructure and foundation of the project

-Lesson 6 (March 21, 17:00 CET): Server work.
-Login & permissions
+Lesson 6 (March 21, 17:00 CET): Sign in with Ethereum

-Lesson 7 (March 23, 17:00 CET): Adding a database (Next.js and Prisma) and CRUD operations
+Lesson 7 (March 23, 17:00 CET): Adding pages and routes

-Lesson 8 (March 28, 17:00 CEST): Using Colony SDK for DAO governance and payments
+Lesson 8 (March 28, 21:00 CEST): Creating forms and prettifying everything

-Lesson 9 (March 30, 17:00 CEST): Last touches and clean-up
+Lesson 9 (April 4, 21:00 CEST): Adding a database using Prisma

+Lesson 10 (April 18, 21:00 CEST): Continuation on database models and CRUD operations

 ## Join the fun!